Make an appointment ➝

 Avoiding anything you are allergic to or taking antihistamines may help reduce nasal congestion caused by allergies.
 Saline rinses can wash out dust and mucous from the nose that may make your breathing better.
 Discontinuing medications that cause nasal congestion can help you breathe better as well.
 Decongestant pills or sprays can open the nose but may cause increased blood pressure or rebound congestion.
 Nasal steroids can also decrease swelling inside of the nose.
 Montelukasts can decrease nasal congestion as well.

-Inferior Turbinate Surgery
+Inferior Turbinate Reduction Surgery

-If medications and avoiding allergens do not improve your breathing you may need to surgically reduce the turbinate size.
+If medications and avoiding allergens do not improve your breathing you may need turbinate reduction surgery to reduce the turbinate size.
 If the soft tissue covering is swollen then it can be reduced with shrinking the mucosa of the fronts of the turbinates.
-This can be done with techniques including laser, microwave or heating.
+Turbinate reduction surgery can be done with techniques including laser, microwave or heating.
 If the bone has expanded then fracturing the bone laterally or removing some of the bone can open the airway.
 A combination of bone removal and soft tissue removal can provide more opening of the airway.
 Caution should be exercised not to shrink the turbinates too far as this can cause an unnatural sensation of the nose being “too open”.
-You will be prescribed medication and you may experience some nausea or vomiting after surgery and if you do you should only eat and drink clear liquids.
-You will probably be dizzy or drowsy after your surgery.

 How Can We Help?